Sutradhar Institute of

 Dr. Ashwini Tambe

-Dr Ashwini Tambe is Associate Professor in the Department of Women's Studies and affiliate faculty in the departments of History and Asian American Studies.
+An Associate Professor in the Department of Women's Studies and affiliate faculty in the departments of History and Asian American Studies.
 She is also the editorial director of Feminist Studies, the oldest US journal of interdisciplinary feminist scholarship and artistic expression.
 Her interests include modern South Asia, sexuality studies and global political economy.
 Her publications include the books Codes of Misconduct: Regulating Prostitution in Late Colonial Bombay (University of Minnesota Press, 2009) and The Limits of British Colonial Control in South Asia (Rutledge, 2008).
-She has previously served on the board of Toronto Women's Bookstore.
-She supports all forms of joy in motion and takes seriously Emma Gordman's credo: "If I can't dance, I don't want to be part of your revolution."
+A passionate advocate for the Arts, she takes as personal credo: “If I can't dance, I don't want to be part of your revolution."

 Jualenda Boschulte